-Capacity support for domestic resource mobilization (DRM) should be targeted to the countries furthest from nationally defined revenue levels to achieve the SDGs, and more attention should be paid to the
+30. Capacity support for domestic resource mobilization should be targeted to the countries furthest from nationally defined revenue levels with a view to achieving the Sustainable Development Goals, and more attention should be paid to the subnational level.

-"Local and municipal finance are also key for a holistic approach to the SDGs and require increased capacity support." subnational level.
 Support should focus on strengthening not only tax systems but also State capacities to create enabling policy environments for private investment and to deepen national and regional capital markets.
-In this context, LDCs reiterated the call for an international investment support centre for LDCs, under United Nations auspices, and stressed the need to optimize synergies among domestic resource mobilization, aid, trade, private capital inflows and debt relief.
+In this context, least developed countries reiterated the call for an international investment support centre for least developed countries, under United Nations auspices, and stressed the need to optimize synergies among domestic resource mobilization, aid, trade, private capital inflows and debt relief.

-Development cooperation should respond to moves by countries towards more integrated approaches in their national budget and revenue strategies.
+31. Development cooperation should respond to moves by countries towards more integrated approaches in their national budget and revenue strategies.
 This includes making efforts to reduce the fragmentation of the standards and systems used by different development cooperation actors.
 The use of country systems, such as trust funds and other institutional platforms, can help to enhance the coherence and consistency of different projects and ensure sustainability and impact, through greater country ownership and leadership.
-DRM policy advice and capacity-building must not focus exclusively on increasing domestic revenues but also take into account equity issues.
+Policy advice and capacity-building in relation to domestic resource mobilization must not focus exclusively on increasing domestic revenues but also take into account equity issues.